OdinsPlasmaRifle/drf-message-bouncer/README.md

 Ensure that you run docker as a non-root user who is part of the `docker` group.

+1. Create a user: `sudo useradd -s /bin/bash -m username`
+2. Attach the user to the docker group: `sudo usermod -aG docker username`

 Also, update the `.env` file to have values appropriate for production usage.

 To run the docker containers, enter the following commands: